 There were 207 estimated parameters in the base case model.
-These included one parameter for R_0 , 10 parameters for growth, two sex-specific natural mortality parameters, 4 parameters for extra variability on the survey indices (survey indices were fixed at zero), 3 parameters for the catchability of the hake series and the Triennial Shelf survey (the catchabilities for other surveys were calculated analytically), 47 parameters for selectivity, retention, and time blocking of the fleets, 8 parameters for survey selectivity, 119 recruitment deviations, and 12 forecast recruitment deviations.
+These included one parameter for $R{\theta}$ , 10 parameters for growth, two sex-specific natural mortality parameters, 4 parameters for extra variability on the survey indices (survey indices were fixed at zero), 3 parameters for the catchability of the hake series and the Triennial Shelf survey (the catchabilities for other surveys were calculated analytically), 47 parameters for selectivity, retention, and time blocking of the fleets, 8 parameters for survey selectivity, 119 recruitment deviations, and 12 forecast recruitment deviations.

 Fixed parameters in the model were as follows.
 Steepness was fixed at 0.72, which is the mean of the current rockfish prior as described above.
 A sensitivity analysis and a likelihood profile were done for steepness.
 The standard deviation of recruitment deviates was fixed at 0.60.
 Maturity at age was fixed as described in Section 2.3.2.
-Length-weight parameters were fixed at estimates using all length-weight observations (Figure 30 and Table 21).
+Length-weight parameters were fixed at estimates using all length-weight observations (Figure 31 and Table 22).

 Dome-shaped selectivity was explored for both the fishery and the surveys in the 2015 assessment.
 Older Widow Rockfish are often found in deeper waters and may move into areas that limit their availability to fishing gear, especially trawl gear.
 Little evidence was found for domed shape selectivity in all but the midwater trawl fleet.
-The final base model assumed asymptotic selectivity for each fishery except for the midwater trawl fishery, and for both surveys.
+The final base model assumed asymptotic selectivity (double-normal selectivity curve ) for each fishery, except for the midwater trawl fishery.
+The NWFSC and Triennial surveys both used spline curves.
+All selectivity curves were length-based and are the same shape as in the 2015 benchmark.
+Time blocks were used for the bottom trawl, midwater trawl and hook-and-line fisheries as indicated in Table 21.